-Please note that REAL is not an insurance company.
-We are the administrator of the REAL Consumer Code.
+Please note that Renewable Energy Assurance Ltd (REAL) is not an insurance company.
+REAL is the administrator of the Renewable Energy Consumer Code (RECC).
 Consumers will not be covered by insurance unless you have registered their installation with an insurance company or other provider.
-You must inform consumers how their deposits, advance payments and warranties will be protected.
+You must inform consumers how their deposits and warranties will be protected.

-REAL has arranged the DAWWI Scheme to provide consumers with greater peace of mind.
-Like the previous DAPI Scheme it will protect money consumers pay you up front, just in case you cease to trade before you deliver the goods to be installed.
-Of course this is very unlikely to happen, but unfortunately it does from time to time.
-It will also protect the written workmanship guarantee that you provide consumes when the installation is complete.
+DAWWI protects deposits in case you cease to trade before you deliver the goods to be installed.
+Of course this is unlikely to happen, but unfortunately it does from time to time.
+It also protects the written workmanship guarantee that you provide consumers when the installation is complete.
 Standard deposit cover is 25% of the contract value but it is possible for QANW to provide cover for up to 60%.
 This is at QANW’s discretion and you should contact them directly for more information.

 You will be required to pay a fee for the insurance cover in respect of each individual contract that is registered onto the Scheme.
 You can find pricing information here.